bobalob/Azure-VM-Snapshots/README.md

     C:\> . .\AzureSnapFunctions.PS1
     C:\> Login-AzureRMAccount

-Create a New snapshot for all VHDs in a VM (VM Should be powered down)
+Create a New snapshot for all VHDs in a VM

     C:\> New-AzureRMVMSnap -VMName MyVM -SnapshotName "Foo"